nsfinkelstein/taskmap/README.md

 Because taskmap keeps track of the dependency graph, it is easy to only rerun failed tasks.
 It's also possible to change the functions corresponding to tasks and rerun only those changed tasks and their children.
-You can then cache your results to pick up where you left off.
+You can then cache your results, so that later you can pick up where you left off.

 ## Installation